systemd/zram-generator/man/zram-generator.conf.md

   If more than one is given, and recompression is enabled in the kernel, subsequent ones will be set as the recompression algorithms, with decreasing priority.

   If a compression algorithm is suffixed with a parenthesised comma-separated list of parameters, those are given to `.../algorithm_params`.
-  A parenthesised parameter list *without* a compression algorithm is set as the global recompression parameters (`.../recompress`).
+  A parenthesised parameter list *without* a compression algorithm is written to `.../recompress`.

 * `writeback-device`=